quirkey/stackprof-remote/README.md

 ## CLI

-At the end of `stackprof-remote` it actually just enters a seperate process `stackprof-cli`.
+At the end of `stackprof-remote` it actually just enters a separate process `stackprof-cli`.
 This is a wrapper around [pry](https://github.com/pry/pry) that loads the dump file in an interactive session.
 It gives you a number of methods to interact with the dump:

 * top N: show the top methods ordered by inner sample time.
 * total N: show the top methods ordered by total time.